conduktor/conduktor-docs/docs/platform/configuration/configuration-snippets.md

 # Configuration Snippets

 :::warning
+Cluster configuration from YAML have several limitation you should be aware of:
+- This it not GitOps compatible (changes after the initial deployment will not be reflected)
+- No Audit log events send on cluster configuration
+- No SSL authentication support on Schema Registry and Kafka Connect
+- Limited Glue support
+- Certificates defined in properties or with CDK_SSL_TRUSTSTORE_PATH are not stored in the Conduktor Platform Certificate Store and cannot be updated from the UI

 The new **recommended** way to configure Kafka Cluster, Schema Registry and Kafka Connect is using Conduktor Platform UI.

 The Manage Clusters page (`/admin/clusters`) has several advantages over the YAML configuration: